JianxiaoSun/self-attention-rl/README.md

 The table below provides guidance when selecting agents for a particular game.
 The number represents the likelihood of winning by each agent.
 - Games with a horizontal main axis of dynamics are more likely to be won by the horizontal attention generator, i.e., the `CWCA` agent which produces horizontal attention blocks.
 - Games with a vertical main axis of dynamics are more likely to be won by the vertical attention generators, i.e., `SWA` and `CWRA` agents which produce vertical attention blocks.
 The combined probability of `SWA` and `CWRA` is the highest.
 - Games with more than one axis of dynamics, main axis of dynamics that is far off the horizontal or vertical direction, or no main axis of dynamics are more likely to be won by the `NA` agent.
-In other words, self-attention agents exhibit limited advantages in these games due to 'misalignment of biases'.
+In other words, self-attention agents exhibit limited advantages in these games due to ''misalignment of biases''.

 <div align='center'>
   Winning statistics by the main axis of dynamics